 - Who is your point of contact

-- His or her contact details: email, CELLULAR phone
+- His or her contact details: email, mobile phone, alternate telephone (landline)

 - If he not in office who will replace him?